 - Sending certain signals to the body to maintain healthy weight and adrenal function

-Fun fact: Doctors have started using blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light) and other problems.
+Doctors will sometimes use blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light), and other problems.

-Blue light only really becomes a problem when a person is repeatedly exposed to it once the sun has gone down, particularly if it’s happening daily, over long periods of time.
-This interferes with the body’s natural rhythms and signals to the brain to reduce melatonin production.
+Blue light only really becomes a problem when the body is repeatedly exposed to it once the sun has gone down, particularly if it’s happening daily and over long periods of time.
+This interferes with the body’s natural rhythm, and signals to the brain to reduce melatonin production.